Understanding Appraisals

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Back at the office, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Replacement Cost